djspacewhale/HoTTEST-Summer-School/Agda/Cubical/my-Exercises7.lagda.md

 Now we want prove some identity of HITs analogous to `Torus ≡ S¹ × S¹`
 Hint: you can just `isoToPath` in all of them.

+### Exercise 9 (★★)

+We saw two definitions of the torus:
+`Torus` having a dependent path constructor `square` and `Torus'` with a path constructor `square` that involves composition.

+Using these two ideas, define the *Klein bottle* in two different ways.

 ### Exercise 10 (★★★)

 Prove the following facts about suspensions: